NomicFoundation/hardhat-website/src/content/plugin-development/tutorial.md

 If you open `packages/plugin/src/hooks/network.ts`, you'll find a file similar to the snippet above, with two example hook handlers:

-- `newConnection`: Which is called every time a new network connection is being created.
+- `newConnection`, which is called every time a new network connection is being created.
-- `onRequest`: Which is called every time this network connection receives a request.
+- `onRequest`, which is called every time this network connection receives a request.

 We'll only work with the `newConnection` handler, so feel free to delete the other one.
 If you do it, you'll end up with something like this: